Oriel High School

 Students use an e-portfolio to record their achievements; under the guidance of tutors you will review this throughout the course.
 You will make full use of an action plan to support your professional development during placements.
 This makes up a significant part of the improvement planning process.

-By the end of the course you will have completed an e-portfolio you can use as evidence for meeting the Teachers’ Standards for the award of QTS.
+By the end of the course you will have completed an e-portfolio, which you can use as evidence for meeting the Teachers’ Standards for the award of QTS.

 If you have applied for a School Direct place with us, you need to expect two interview stages - the first with the university, the second with the school offering the place.